osg-htc/docs/docs/common/ca.md

 -   [IGTF Distribution of Authority Root Certificates](http://dist.eugridpma.info/distribution/igtf/current/) (CAs accredited by the [International Grid Trust Federation](http://igtf.net/))

-Details of CAs in OSG distribution can be found [here](#contents-of-osg-ca-package).
 For additional details what is in the current release, see the [distribution site](http://repo.opensciencegrid.org/pacman/cadist/) and [change log](http://repo.opensciencegrid.org/pacman/cadist/CHANGES).

 ### How can I add or remove a particular CA file?

 Add and remove of CA files are supported only if you CA files are being installed using `osg-update-certs`, which is included in the `osg-ca-scripts` package (option 2), for all other options no support for adding and removing a particular CA file is provided by OSG.
-The preferred approach to add or remove a CA is to use [osg-ca-manage](../security/certificate-management).
+The preferred approach to add or remove a CA is to use [osg-ca-manage](/security/certificate-management).
 For adding a new CA `osg-ca-manage add [--dir <local_dir>] --hash <CA_hash>` may be used, while a CA is removed using `osg-ca-manage remove --hash <CA_hash>`.

 ### Are there any log files or configuration files associated with CA certificate package?

-If CA files are installed using `osg-ca-certs` or `igtf-ca-certs` rpms (i.e. options 1, 4) no log or configuration files are present.
+If CA files are installed using `osg-ca-certs` or `igtf-ca-certs` rpms (i.e. option 1) no log or configuration files are present.

 Log and configuration files are however present for `osg-ca-scripts` rpm package (option 2).